srushti-714/DP-203-Data-Engineer/Instructions/Labs/LAB_01_compute_and_storage_options.md

 #### Task 1: Create an Azure Databricks cluster

-1. In the Azure portal, navigate to the Azure resource group created by the setup script for this course, then select the Azure Databricks workspace.
+1. In the Azure portal, navigate to the **data-engineering-synapse-*xxxxxxx*** resource group created by the setup script for this course, then select the Azure Databricks workspace.

     ![The Azure Databricks service is highlighted.](images/select-databricks-workspace.png "Select Azure Databricks service")